tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What is RDS?
 A: Amazon RDS is a relational database service that is compatible with several database engines, including MySQL.
 A key benefit is that it simplifies database administration by providing automated backups and automated software patching.
 RDS provides automated backups by default.

+- Q: What is AWS Glue?
+A: AWS Glue is a service used to load data from Amazon S3, transform it, and move it to another destination.
+It is termed "Serverless data integration".

+- Q: An application stores images which will be retrieved infrequently, but must be available for retrieval immediately.
+Which is the most cost-effective storage option that meets these requirements?
+A: Amazon S3 Standard-IA for infrequent access.

+- Q: What is AWS Athena?
+A: A service can be used to query data in S3 using standard SQL

+- Q: What is Amazon Neptune?
+A: Amazon Neptune is a graph database service.

+- Q: What is DynamoDB?
+A: A key-value database that scales horizontally.

+- Q: Which items are you charged for when using RDS?
+Answer: Outbound data transfer and multi-AZ.

 ## Management and Governance